 - medical and dental services;

-- utilities (e.g. gas, phone, electricity), rates or A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. charges for the payee’s home;
+- utilities (e.g. gas, phone, electricity), rates or owners corporation charges for the payee’s home;

 - home loan on payee’s home; and

 - purchase, running or repair costs of payee’s motor vehicle.

 Services Australia will credit specified payments at the rate of 30 per cent of the assessed child support each payment period, if the balance of child support is paid on time.

 Payees who receive more than the base rate of FTB need to be aware that when Centrelink is notified of a prescribed payment, this payment will be included in the maintenance income test used to calculate FTB.

 Child support debt

 It is important to get legal advice as soon as you get behind in making child support payments as time limits may apply to certain applications to reduce the debt.

 You are still required to pay off your child support debt after the assessment has ended or after the child has turned 18.

 In some circumstances, you may seek an administrative review of your outstanding child support debt through Services Australia or through the court system.